 1. To 2.
 From 3.
 Department 4.
-Branch :: :: :: (Officer) separate page(s) 5.
-A meeting is requested to discuss the following matter(s) (Describe the grievance).
-(Attach separate page(s) if more space is needed): tegory of Grievance (Individual/ 7.
-If Group Grieva nce - Number of Officers involv ed: 8.
-Name of Office r/Representative concerned: 10.Has the issue/ concern been discussed with yo · I accept/do not act to the next level. cept the decision of the meeting g.
+Branch (Officer) equested to discuss the following r if more space is needed): natter(s) (Describe the grievance).
+(Attach 6.
+Indicate the Ca ategory of Grievance (Individual/G roup) 7.
+If Group Grieva ance - Number of Officers involve d: 8.
+Name of Office er/Representative concerned: concern been discussed with you r superior?
+YES/NO s YES, what was the superior's de ecision (outcome): I accept/do not act to the next level. ccept the decision of the meeting.
 I wish/do not wish to proceed with the grievance OFFICER SUPERIOR REPRESENTATIVE